juedwards/minecraft-creator/creator/Documents/ParkourWorldWalkthrough.md

 # Parkour Map Walkthrough

-Our team a map that shows off cool parkour mechanics you can use to challenge players and create a fun gameplay loop.
+Our team created a map that shows off cool parkour mechanics you can use to challenge players and create a fun gameplay loop.
 We'll walk through the parkour mechanics that go into this sample parkour map.

 > [!div class="checklist"]
 >